Next steps

 • Do not keep leaning on a damaged panel when an external display or safer access path is available.

-• Use diagnosis pages to improve the decision, not to postpone the urgent workflow in front of you.
+• Use diagnosis pages to improve the decision, not to postpone the urgent next step in front of you.

 Next move

-Choose the workflow that protects access, evidence, or safe use first, then use diagnosis pages only to sharpen that decision.
+Choose the guide that protects data, access, evidence, or safer use first, then use symptom or cause guides only if they improve that decision.